Unveiling optical signatures of outflows in accreting white dwarfs: Analysis and results

-Overall, the systematic presence of excesses in the right quadrants and not in the left ones (i.e. no red-shifted absorptions as compared with a large number of blue-shifted residuals) is consistent with the idea that at least the high-velocity features (\mbox{$\gtrsim$ 1000 km s$^{-1}$}) reflect the presence of outflows in these systems.
-We note that the limited coverage of our data prevent us from further testing the origin of these components, including their possible dependence with orbital phase.
+Overall, the systematic presence of excesses in the right quadrants and not in the left ones (i.e. no redshifted absorptions as compared with a large number of blueshifted residuals) is consistent with the idea that at least the high-velocity features (\mbox{$\gtrsim$ 1000 km s$^{-1}$}) reflect the presence of outflows in these systems.
+We note that the limited coverage of our data prevents us from further testing the origin of these components, including their possible dependence on orbital phase.